 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of fluticasone powder:

 Store fluticasone powder at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Store away from direct sunlight, heat, and moisture.
 Do not store in the bathroom.
+Store in the foil over-wrap until you are ready to use.
 The inhalation device is not reusable.
-Inhalation devices should be thrown away 2 months after the foil over-wrap is opened or on the expiration date (whichever comes first).
-Place the sticker provided with the product on the tube and enter the date the foil over-wrap is opened.
+Do not try to take the inhaler apart.
+Different brands of fluticasone powder can be used for different amounts of time after the foil over-wrap is opened.
+Be sure you know how long you can use your brand after opening it.
+Throw away fluticasone powder after the amount of time you are told or when the counter reads "0," whichever comes first.
 Do not puncture any of the blisters until you are ready to take a dose.
 Keep fluticasone powder out of the reach of children and away from pets.

 - If you have any questions about fluticasone powder, please talk with your doctor, pharmacist, or other health care provider.